<meta keywords />

 Dilute 50% vinegar + 50% water

-Everyday surfaces, such as countertops, glass and frequently touched areas
+Everyday surfaces, such as countertops, glass, and frequent contact areas

-Reduces acidity without losing efficiency, avoiding material wear
+Reduces acidity without losing efficiency, preventing material wear

-Ideal for recurrent use and more sensitive surfaces
+Ideal for recurring use and more sensitive surfaces

 Apply undiluted directly to the surface

-Do not leave acting for long periods without rinsing
+Do not leave to act for long periods without rinsing

 Grease removal